okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

     content: Learn more about the features and syntax of the Okta Expression Language in Identity Engine.
 ---

+# Okta Expression Language In Identity Engine

+<ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" />

-# Overview
+## Overview

-Expressions allow you to reference, transform, and combine attributes before you store them on a user profile or before passing them to an application for authentication or provisioning.
-For example, you might use a custom expression to create a username by stripping @company.com from an email address.
-Or, you might combine firstName and lastName attributes into a single displayName attribute.
+Expressions allow you to reference, transform, and combine properties before you store them on a user profile or before passing them to an application for authentication or provisioning.
+For example, you might use a custom expression to create a username by stripping `@company.com` from an email address.
+Or, you might combine `firstName` and lastName properties into a single `displayName` property.

 This document details the features and syntax of the Okta Expression Language used in the Identity Engine.
 Expressions being used outside of the Identity Engine should continue using the features and syntax of [the legacy Okta Expression Language](/docs/reference/okta-expression-language/).
 This document will be updated over time as new capabilities are added to the language.
-Okta expression language is based on a subset of [SpEL functionality](http://docs.spring.io/spring/docs/3.0.x/reference/expressions.html).
+Okta Expression Language is based on a subset of [SpEL functionality](http://docs.spring.io/spring/docs/3.0.x/reference/expressions.html).

 ## Unsupported Features

-The following operators and functionality offered by SpEL are not supported in Okta expression language:
+The following operators and functionality offered by SpEL are not supported in Okta Expression Language:

 - [Decrement operator](https://www.javadoc.io/static/org.springframework/spring-expression/4.0.2.RELEASE/org/springframework/expression/spel/ast/OpDec.html)
 - [Increment operator](https://www.javadoc.io/static/org.springframework/spring-expression/4.0.2.RELEASE/org/springframework/expression/spel/ast/OpInc.html)